vPeteWalker/calmbootcamp/calm_iaas/calm_iaas.rst

 Overview
 ++++++++

 Nutanix Calm allows you to seamlessly select, provision, and manage your business applications across your infrastructure for both the private and public clouds.
 Nutanix Calm provides App lifecycle, monitoring and remediation to manage your heterogeneous infrastructure, for example, VMs or bare-metal servers.
-Nutanix Calm supports multiple platforms so that you can use the single self-service and automation interface to manage all your infrastructure.
+Nutanix Calm supports multiple platforms so that you can use a single self-service and automation interface to manage all your infrastructure.

 Infrastructure-as-a-Service (IaaS) is defined as the ability to quickly provide compute resources, on-demand through a self service portal.
 While many customers utilize Nutanix Calm to orchestrate complex, multi-tiered applications, a significant portion of customers also utilize Calm to provide basic IaaS for their end users.

-**In this lab you will create a "Single VM Blueprint" based on either a Linux or Microsoft OS, ??and publish the blueprint into the marketplace to provide IaaS for end users.??**
+**In this lab you'll create a "Single VM Blueprint" based on either a Linux or Microsoft OS, launch the blueprint, and manage the resulting application.**

 Creating a Single VM Blueprint
 ++++++++++++++++++++++++++++++

 A blueprint is the framework for every application or piece of infrastructure that you model by using Nutanix Calm.
 While complex, multi-tiered applications utilize the "Multi VM/Pod Blueprint", the streamlined interface of the "Single VM Blueprint" is conducive for IaaS use cases.
 You can model each type of infrastructure your company utilizes (for instance Windows, CentOS, and/or Ubuntu) in a Single VM blueprint, and end users can repeatedly launch the blueprint to create infrastructure on demand.
-The resulting infrastructure (which is still referred to as an "application" within Calm), can then be managed throughout its entire lifecycle within Calm, including managing Nutanix Guest Tools (NGT), modifying resources, snapshotting, and cloning.
+The resulting infrastructure (which is still referred to as an "application"), can then be managed throughout its entire lifecycle within Calm, including managing Nutanix Guest Tools (NGT), modifying resources, snapshotting, and cloning.

-In this lab, you have the option of either creating a CentOS 7 Linux server, or Windows 2016 server.
+In this lab, you have the option of either creating a **CentOS 7** Linux server, or **Windows 2016** server.
 It is recommended to start with the OS that you're most familiar with.
-If desired, repeat the lab with the other OS after you've completed it first.
+If desired, repeat the lab with the other OS after you've completed it with your first OS.

 #.
 In **Prism Central**, select :fa:`bars` **> Services > Calm**.

    .. figure:: images/1_access_calm.png

 #.
-Select |blueprints| **Blueprints** in the left hand toolbar to view and manage Calm bleuprints.
+Select |blueprints| **Blueprints** in the left hand toolbar to view and manage Calm blueprints.

    .. note::